shubhangi-singh21/Check-It/README.md

 # Check It ✅

-An application made using Flutter to keep your to-do list at one place💁‍♀️
+An application build using Flutter to keep your to-do list at one place💁‍♀️

 ____